No. 12 Sooners win 6th B12 title in row, 27-21 over Iowa St

 Big 12 rushing leader Breece Hall ran for two touchdowns for the Cyclones (8-3, No. 6 CFP) in the second half, when Oklahoma punted on its first five drives before Gabe Brkic’s 32-yard field goal with 2:01 left.
 The Sooners finally clinched the game when Iowa State quarterback Brock Purdy was under pressure and threw his third interception, a fluttering pass picked off by Tre Brown inside the 10.

+“Hard to find a way to get it done even in one year, so to think that we can continue to do it, it’s a little surreal right now,” Riley said.

 The Sooners will play in a New Year’s Six game, probably back at AT&T Stadium, after winning their fourth Big 12 championship in a row since the title game was reinstated — with four different starting quarterbacks.
-Rattler, who finished 22-of-34 passing for 272 yards and his 25th TD, is the first of those QBs who went to Oklahoma as a freshman instead of transferring into the program.
+Rattler, who finished 22 of 34 for 272 yards and his 25th TD, is the first of those QBs who went to Oklahoma as a freshman instead of transferring into the program.

 Iowa State played in a conference championship game for the first time in school history, though fifth-year coach Matt Campbell was incensed at times.
 Standout defensive back Isheem Young was ejected after a questionable targeting call in the opening minute, and the Cyclones later didn’t get a fourth-down call when trying to draw Oklahoma offside even when two Sooners appeared to jump over the line.

+Campbell lost it on the sideline, pointing and screaming, but like his team calmed down and got back in the game.

+“I hope we just got respect on our name, on this university, to everybody outside of this program that we’re here to stay and we’re always going to play our butts off,” Cyclones receiver Xavier Hutchinson said.

 Rattler hit Mims in stride behind two defenders on the opening play of the second quarter to put Oklahoma up 14-0.
 That came after a 16-yard catch by Mims to end the first quarter on a pass that first deflected off two defenders.
-Campbell lost it on the sideline, pointing and screaming, but like his team calmed down and got back in the game.

 After Iowa State finally scored with 1:34 left in the first half on Purdy’s 10-yard touchdown pass to tight end Charlie Kolar, the Sooners got a 43-yard kickoff return from Brown.
 That set up a quick four-play drive capped by Rattler’s 9-yard keeper for a 24-7 halftime lead.